AquaQAnalytics/TorQ-TAQ/README.md

 # TorQ-TAQ

-The TorQ-TAQ Loader architecture is an extension to TorQ, which efficiently loads NYSE TAQ files using the streaming decompress algorithm with .Q.fpn
+The TorQ-TAQ Loader architecture is an extension to TorQ, which efficiently loads NYSE TAQ files using the streaming decompress algorithm with .Q.fpn.

 # Quick Installisation

-To download TorQ TAQ, get latest installation script and download it to the directory where you want your codebase to live
+To download TorQ-TAQ, get latest installation script and download it to the directory where you want your codebase to live.

 ````
 wget https://raw.githubusercontent.com/AquaQAnalytics/TorQ-TAQ/master/installlatest.sh